 Love in Japanese Tattoo and Gaara

-A very common act is to get a love tattoo in Japanese [愛], even Gaara from the anime Naruto has this tattoo in red on his forehead.
-Without a doubt, if you want to tattoo love in Japanese, the ideogram AI [愛] is the most suitable.
-If you want, you can also tattoo the KOI passion character [恋] or a mixture like [恋愛].
+A very common act is to get a love tattoo in Japanese [愛], even Gaara from the anime Naruto has this red tattoo on his forehead.
+Undoubtedly, if you want to tattoo love in Japanese, the ideogram AI [愛] is the most indicated.
+If you wish, you can also tattoo the ideogram of passion KOI [恋] or a mix like [恋愛].

 Using koto to say I love you in Japanese

-Perhaps you have noticed that in Japanese culture the expression Koto [事] is used when someone expresses their feelings saying I love you as in the expression: anata no koto ga dai suki desu [あなたのことが大好きです]
+You may have noticed that in Japanese culture the expression Koto [事] is used when someone expresses their feelings by saying I love you, as in the expression: anata no koto ga dai suki desu [あなたのことが大好きです]

 We also recommend reading: Thing in Japanese – Meaning of Koto and Mono

-The act of declaring and exposing your feelings in Japanese even has an expression which is Kokuhaku [告白].
+The act of declaring and exposing your feelings in Japanese even has an expression called Kokuhaku [告白].
 This word literally means to confess or declare feelings.
-Usually the Japanese do it themselves.
+Generally, the Japanese do this alone.

 Tsuki ga Kirei [月がきれい] – The moon is beautiful

-A poetic way of saying I love you in Japanese is the expression “The moon is beautiful”, that is, Tsuki Ga Kirei [月がきれい].
-It all started with famous writer Soukeki Natsumi (1867-1916) who answered the question How do you translate “I Love You” into Japanese?
+A poetic way to say I love you in Japanese is the expression “The moon is beautiful,” or Tsuki Ga Kirei [月がきれい].
+It all started with the famous writer Soukeki Natsumi (1867-1916) who answered the question How do you translate “I Love You” into Japanese?

-This writer is so famous that his face is stamped on the 1000 yen note.
-This expression also makes perfect sense, especially for those who cannot easily confess their love, and use expressions like this.
+This writer is so famous that his face is printed on the 1000 yen note.
+This expression also makes perfect sense, especially for those who cannot easily confess their love and use expressions like this.

-It has appeared in several anime, there is even an anime with that name that well represents the meaning of this expression.
+It has appeared in various animes; there is even an anime with this name that well represents the meaning of this expression.

 月がきれいですね tsuki ga kirei desu ne

-It is very likely that this expression was chosen because of the similarity between the word Tsuki [月] and Suki [好き], not to mention the fact that it uses the word beautiful and beautiful, like the Moon, a very romantic symbol.
+It is very likely that this expression was chosen for the similarity between the word Tsuki [月] and Suki [好き], not to mention the fact that it uses the word beautiful, like the Moon, a quite romantic symbol.

 Ki ni naru and Ki ni itteiru – Liking Someone

-Although Suki [好き] is commonly translated as liking, it is usually used to show real romantic feelings for the person.
-And when are we just starting to like or like someone?
-There are other expressions for this purpose.
+Although Suki [好き] is commonly translated as liking, it is generally used to show real romantic feelings for the person.
+And when we are just starting to like or enjoy someone?
+There are other expressions for that purpose.

-- Ki ni itteru [気に入ってる] = You're enjoying it, enjoying it;
+- Ki ni itteru [気に入ってる] = Enjoying, liking;

 - Ki ni naru [気になる] = Starting to like or enjoy;